-Investment in a joint venture is measured in the Company's balance sheet at cost less any impairment losses, unless the investment is classified as held for sale or distribution.
+Investment in joint ventures is measured in the Company's balance sheet at cost less any impairment losses, unless the investment is classified as held for sale or distribution.
 The cost of investment includes transaction costs.

 (vii) Non-controlling interests